The Small Business Guide to Using Credit Cards

 - Discipline and consistency

-If you can resolve to devote a credit card to paying only for certain fixed expenditures every month—and pay it off in full before the due date—you'll be able to reap great savings for your business from using your credit card and accumulating the cash back or additional perks.
+If you devote a credit card to paying only for certain fixed expenditures every month—and pay it off in full before the due date—you'll reap great savings for your business by accumulating the cash back or additional perks.

-For this strategy to work, the purchases that you plan to make with your credit card should be broken down into individual chunks—like electricity costs, gas costs, and rent—which remain consistent and are already budgeted into your business expenses.
+For this strategy to work, the purchases that you plan to make with your credit card should be broken down into individual chunks—like electricity costs, gas costs, and rent—which are consistent and already budgeted into your business expenses.

 The key to smart credit utilization is to remain vigilant and use the credit only as a way to help your business grow and avoid situations where you're forced to use credit that you can't afford.